cybersec101/resources/EN_Identifying_Yourself_Trainer-Resource.md

 	- Reusing passwords

 		- We have so many accounts, it is has become difficult to remember all the passwords.
-Some of the ways we try to make this easier work against us [^footnote3].
+Some of the ways we try to make this easier work against us [Note 3](#note-3).

 			- Reusing passwords has direct security implications as leaks at one website can compromise security at another.